 All content marketers want a long-lasting relationship with their audience.
 This requires attention from the right people.
 A loyal audience consists of people who want to read your content.
 You also need visibility in the search engines to achieve the attention in the first place.

 Think for a moment.
 Which offers could potentially bring value to the members of your community?
-At the same time, you should never sacrifice the informative value of your content for promotion.
+But never sacrifice the informative value of your content for promotion.
 Converting a visitor into an affiliate sale is all about targeting.
-The sales will come eventually when you have enough traffic and are targeting the right segments with your affiliate offers.

 Keep in mind that creating content doesn’t need to be static and published only in one place.
-You may create an article on your blog, a podcast, and then write a LinkedIn Pulse article from it.
+You may create an article on your blog, record a podcast episode where you discuss the same topic, and then write on social media about it.
 Sounds like a lot, doesn’t it?
 But you will accomplish what you’re after eventually.

 To help you get started, here are some content types that are good for affiliate marketing:

 Aren’t guides and ebooks time-consuming to create?
 Well, yes.
 They certainly can be.
 But there are three good reasons why investing your time in drafting guides and ebooks can pay off.
 They contribute to gaining your audience’s trust and building your brand image.
 And they’re well-suited for lead generation, too.

 This kind of content is perfect for compiling email lists.
 You can offer guides and ebooks in exchange for signing up to your mailing list.
 Later, you can send follow-up emails.